 Colorful azaleas are among the earliest shrubs to bloom in the spring and a favorite of most gardeners for their easy care.
-This easy-to-grow evergreen is hardy and will look great in your landscape year around.
+This easy-to-grow evergreen is hardy and will look great in your landscape year round.

 A properly planted and cared-for azalea can live for decades and produce colorful blooms from late winter through early summer.
-Hummingbirds, bees and butterflies enjoy the sweet nectar and pollen of azaleas, and you can enjoy them in all their colorful glory with these easy planting and growing tips.
+Hummingbirds, bees, and butterflies enjoy the sweet nectar and pollen of azaleas, and you can enjoy them in all their colorful glory with these easy planting and growing tips.

 If you don’t have a natural woodland area in your landscape, plant azaleas in the shadow of any taller plants, never out in the open.
 Azaleas will not survive being planted in a full sun location.

 Adding pine straw will increase the acidity and compost will decrease it.
-Even if the results of soil tests are within the perfect acidic range, always add a four-inch layer of pine straw around the shrubs to act as a mulch and soil amendment.
+Even if the results of soil tests are within the perfect acidic range, always add a 4-inch layer of pine straw around the shrubs to act as a mulch and soil amendment.

-If soil is too alkaline, it may take a couple of years to raise the acid level enough to support growing healthy azaleas.
+If your soil is too alkaline, it may take a couple of years to raise the acid level enough to support growing healthy azaleas.
 In the meantime, use containers and acidic potting soil to grow azaleas.